-- toilets - located by the main car park and in the Francis Peek building and the middle of the park behind the café.
+- toilets - located by the main car park and in the Francis Peek building and in the middle of the park behind the café

-- boating lake - offering children and family-sized pedalos and traditional rowing boats.
-Open weekends, bank holidays and school holidays, 10am - 5pm (weather permitting) April - October.
-Children are £2 each, adults are £4 each, for a duration of 30 minutes, family ticket is £12 (no bookings required); for boating inquiries phone 07902 258 301.
+- boating lake - offers children and family-sized pedalos and traditional rowing boats; open weekends, bank holidays and school holidays, 10am to 5pm (weather permitting) April to October; children are £3 each, adults are £4 each, for a duration of 30 minutes, family ticket is £12 (no bookings required); for boating inquiries phone 07902 258 301.
 Check accessibility information for the boat house

-- dog walking area - dogs can be exercised at the north end of the park
+- dog walking area - dogs may be walked off the lead on the perimeter path around the park

-- Francis Peek Centre - the centre is available for hire and is ideal for parties and other events.
-With panoramic views across the park and plenty of space.
-Contact Quadron Services Ltd on 0207 708 2806.
+- Francis Peek Centre - the centre is available for hire and is ideal for parties and other events, with panoramic views across the park and plenty of space; contact Quadron Services Ltd on 0207 708 2806.
 Check accessibility information for the Francis Peek Community Centre

 - cycle hire - available every day including bank holidays from 10am to 5pm or dusk if earlier, contact London Recumbent Cycle Hire on 020 8299 6636

-- dry garden - the garden aims to demonstrate the wide range of plants that can be successfully grown with little water
+- dry garden - this garden aims to demonstrate the wide range of plants that can be successfully grown with little water

 - winter garden - this garden has been specially planted for winter colour

-- bowling green - run by the bowls club - email Terry Bonnett for membership enquiries or Clifford Bell email@example.com for fixtures.
+- bowling green - run by the bowls club - email Alan Gilbert firstname.lastname@example.org for membership enquiries or Clifford Bell email@example.com for fixtures.
 Check accessibility information for the bowls club

 - outdoor gym - free for the public to use

-- outdoor table tennis - 4 tables available in the play area (there are limited bats and balls available in the cafe, and you are free to bring your own)
+- outdoor table tennis - 4 tables available in the play area (limited bats and balls available in the café; you're free to bring your own)

-- Dulwich Park Friends - Dig the park is a volunteer programme which runs on the first Saturday of the month from 10am to 1pm.
-The activity varies with tools and refreshments provided.
+- Dulwich Park Friends - Dig the park is a volunteer programme which runs on the first Saturday of the month from 10am to 1pm; activities vary with tools and refreshments provided

-- organised walks - every Wednesday morning at 10am, meet inside the college gate entrance.
+- organised walks - every Wednesday morning at 10am; the group meets inside the college gate entrance